andrea-green/Cozy-Note/README.md

 -Notes: Create, edit, and delete notes.
 Notes can also be added to notebooks.
 -Notebooks: holds notes that are assigned to it.

+## Coming soon!
+- To Do tasks : Create, edit, view, and delete to do tasks on a to do list.
+-Reminders: Create, edit, view, and delete reminders on any tasks.
+-Rich text editor

 ## ⚡ Technologies Used
 - Flask: Backend framework for building web applications.
 - React: Frontend library for building user interfaces.